Back to overview

 Decode The Coverage

 Distinguish climate science from policy design.
 Bad implementation does not disprove climate risk; real climate risk does not excuse unfair implementation.
-This week's sample leans left in visibility and reads as alarmist in tone, so the first correction is to look for the missing counter-pressure before accepting the dominant frame.
+This week, the visible sample leans left in publisher visibility and reads as alarmist in tone.
+Treat that as a clue, not a verdict.
+Start by testing whether fairness claims say who pays during transition bottlenecks and who is protected from cost shocks.
+Then look for the missing actor: who is absent, who pays, who profits, who carries the risk, and what timeline the article refuses to discuss.
+Recent headlines in the sample include: still collecting a stable headline sample.

 Conclusion